-This CAP is consistent with Hollister's General Plan update, which establishes the community's vision for the future of Hollister and serves as a blueprint for decisions affecting land use, housing, transportation, operations management, and other topics regarding public services in Hollister over the next 20 years.
-The Hollister 2040 General Plan Update is a comprehensive long-range planning document that contains community-wide goals and policies regarding a broad range of topics, including land use, housing, open space, circulation, economic development, public services, infrastructure, emergency preparedness, and community health, among other topics.
+This CAP is consistent with Hollister's General Plan Update, which establishes the community's vision for the future of Hollister and serves as a blueprint for decisions affecting land use, housing, transportation, operations management, and other topics regarding public services in Hollister over the next 20 years.
+The Hollister 2040 General Plan Update is a comprehensive long-range planning document that contains community-wide goals and policies regarding land use, housing, open space, circulation, economic development, public services, infrastructure, emergency preparedness, and community health, among other topics.